data301-2020-winter1/course-project-solo_305/analysis/README.md

-In this direcotry I will be performing my analysis on my data set on credit card default rates.
+***In this direcotry I will be performing my analysis on my data set on credit card default rates***